querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 It wasn't a dramatic change, but what's potentially interesting is how the new colours were created: all of them have a consistent saturation and lightness, but the hue is rotated through the use of `hsl()` and CSS custom properties.

 It's a technique I've known about for some time, but this is the first time I've actually used it for anything.
 It's neat!
-[Give it a glimpse if you're interested.](https://github.com/querkmachine/beeps.website/pull/51)
+[Give the code a glimpse if you're interested.](https://github.com/querkmachine/beeps.website/pull/51)

-The use of CSS custom properties ended up being a little prophetic...
+The use of CSS custom properties potentially ended up being a little prophetic... more on that later.

 ## Markdown processing took on more responsibility